 For more information about your medical records, please refer to the Georgetown University Hospital Patient Handbook.

-In addition to medical records, please complete the Patient Information Form and bring it to your first visit.
+In addition to medical records, please complete the Patient Information Form.

 What to Expect